danielWatson3141/PortableAndroidTest/Windows/README.txt

 ./starfish trace info mytrace.trace

 This gives information about the trace such as duration and number of recorded events.
-If numbers seem off, something isn't working right.
+If numbers there are all zero, something isn't working right.

+Viewing trace files
 We can also view and edit the trace file by decompressing(right click -> extract archive...) it, then opening it with a text editor.
 Replaykit is ok with compressed or decompressed trace files but they are compressed by default

+We can then open the trace file and view its contents.
+Each row represents a brief instant of a touch on the screen.
+Each line gives a timestamp, coordinates, and a pressure reading.
+These values can all be edited manually or programatically to generate or modify trace files.

 Play back the Trace:
 ./starfish trace replay mytrace.trace $myPhone

 Scripting Experiments